-We calculated the pro forma impact of the LMI acquisitions and the associated debt financing on our operating results for the twelve months ended October 31, 2022 and 2021.
+We calculated the pro forma impact of the Tyman and LMI acquisitions and the associated debt financing on our operating results for the twelve months ended October 31, 2024, 2023, and 2022.
 The following pro forma results give effect to these acquisitions, assuming the transaction occurred on November 1, 2021.

-For the Years Ended

-October 31, 2022 October 31, 2021
+2024 2023 2022

 (In thousands, except per share amounts)

-(Una udited)
+(Unaudited)

-Net sales \$ 1,291,620 \$ 1,129,355
+Net sales \$ 1,886,834 \$ 1,954,950 \$ 2,115,987

-Net income \$ 94,235 \$ 61,621
+Net income \$ 66,037 \$ 48,458 \$ 60,192

-Basic earnings per share \$ 2.85 \$ 1.86
+Basic earnings per share \$ 1.40 \$ 1.03 \$ 1.28

-Diluted earnings per share \$ 2.84 \$ 1.84
+Diluted earnings per share \$ 1.40 \$ 1.03 \$ 1.27

-We derived the pro forma results for the LMI acquisition based on historical financial information obtained from the sellers and certain management assumptions.
-Our pro forma adjustments relate to the elimination of LMI intercompany sales to our North American Fenestration reportable segment and related cost of sales, incremental depreciation and amortization expense associated with property, plant and equipment and intangible assets to affect the transactions, assuming a November 1, 2021 effective date.
-In addition, we calculated the tax impact of these adjustments at a 25% effective tax rate.
+We derived the pro forma results for the Tyman and LMI acquisition based on historical financial information obtained from the sellers and certain management assumptions.
+Our Tyman pro forma adjustments relate to the impact of preliminary fair value adjustments on the underlying assets and liabilities of Tyman, transaction costs and the financing of the Tyman Acquisition, and the conversion of Tyman's financial information prepared in accordance with IFRS to Quanex accounting policies in accordance with U.S. GAAP.
+Our LMI pro forma adjustments relate to the elimination of LMI intercompany sales to our North American Fenestration reportable segment and related cost of sales, incremental depreciation and amortization expense associated with property, plant and equipment and intangible assets to affect the transactions, assuming a November 1, 2021 effective date.